FraunhoferIWES/foxes/docs/source/models.rst

 Point models can be added to ambient states objects, simply by the `+` operation.

-The list of available point models can be found :ref:`here in the API<foxes.models.point_models>`.
+The list of available point models can be found in the :doc:`API <_autoapi/foxes/models/point_models/index>`.
 For example:

-* :ref:`WakeDeltas<foxes.models.point_models.WakeDeltas>`: Subtract backgrounds from waked results.
+* :class:`WakeDeltas<foxes.models.point_models.WakeDeltas>`: Subtract backgrounds from waked results.
-* :ref:`TKE2TI<foxes.models.point_models.TKE2TI>`: Compute `TI` from turbulent kinetic energy data, as for example provided by mesoscale simulations.
+* :class:`TKE2TI<foxes.models.point_models.TKE2TI>`: Compute `TI` from turbulent kinetic energy data, as for example provided by mesoscale simulations.

+.. _vertical-profiles:

 Vertical profiles
 -----------------
 Analytical vertical profiles transform uniform ambient states into height dependent inflow.

-The list of available vertical profiles can be found :ref:`here in the API<foxes.models.vertical_profiles>`. they can be added to uniform ambient states as in the following example, here for a Monin-Obukhof dependent log-profile:
+The list of available vertical profiles can be found in the :doc:`API <_autoapi/foxes/models/vertical_profiles/index>`. they can be added to uniform ambient states as in the following example, here for a Monin-Obukhof dependent log-profile: